 In addition, the credit agreement contains certain financial and other covenants, including maximum debt to EBITDA and minimum fixed charge coverage covenants.
 Failure to comply with these covenants or other provisions of the credit agreement could result in a default under the credit agreement, requiring us to either cure such default, receive a waiver, or in the absence of such cure or waiver, refinance any outstanding indebtedness under the credit agreement.
 There is no assurance that we would be able to refinance our debt on acceptable terms and conditions.
-Moreover, if we are unable to force conversion of the preferred stock to common stock or there is not a conversion event of the preferred stock to common stock prior to May 3, 2024, under the terms of our convertible preferred stock, we are required to redeem the shares of preferred stock.
+Moreover, if we are unable to force conversion of the preferred stock to common stock or there is not a conversion event of the preferred stock to common stock or there is not a conversion event of the preferred stock to redeem the shares of preferred stock.
 There is no assurance that we would be able to redeem the preferred stock or obtain financing on acceptable terms and conditions, if at all.